grincc/hub/wishlist.md

 1. [PIBD - (faster and more robust syncing strategy)](https://github.com/stakervali/grin-wishlist/issues/6)
   *-In beta, being tested on mainnet*
 2. [multi-sig*](https://github.com/stakervali/grin-wishlist/issues/2)
-  *-Requires building and signing in reverse order, not happening any time soon due to complexity with payment proofs, but perhapps multisig with HW is ok since it is strictly two parties involved:*
+  *-Requires building and signing in reverse order, not happening any time soon due to complexity with payment proofs, but perhaps multisig with HW is ok since it is strictly two parties involved:*
 3. Wallet backend improvements
   *- Grin-wallet had many bug fixes and stability improvements*
 4. libsecp fork update